ebi-ait/hca-ebi-wrangler-central/docs/SOPs/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 *Wrangler note 1: For humans, use only development stages from the Human Developmental Stages ontology.
 For mouse, use appropriate stages from EFO's developmental stage hierarchy (EFO:0000399). **Never** use Uberon developmental stages!*

 *Wrangler note 2: Be careful to differentiate between disease at the level of the organism and disease at the level of the specimen!
 Diseases captured at the organism level should include any conditions that the donor was diagnosed with, irrespective of whether they are likely going to affect the specimen.
 Diseases captures at the specimen level should include any conditions that affect the specimen only, without there necessarily being a diagnosis available for the donor.
-Examples include tissue cirrhosis or necrosis, or neoplasms without system-wide symptoms.*
+Examples include tissue cirrhosis or necrosis, or neoplasms without system-wide symptoms.
+The `disease` field can also accept terms from the phenotype ontology HP.*

 **Specimen:**